BlackOpsOne/BO1-Microsoft-Changes/README.md

 ## Miscellaneous
 - Connecting to a lobby on Zombies does not work.
 - FPS will noticably decrease when all 24 zombies are on the map and being looked at.
+- Insta kill rounds exist on the rounds that they normally do.